HaleTom/deeplearning.ai_notes/notes/wk1.md

 * Code
 * Experiment

-Because this cycle needs to be repeated many times, it's important that the computation speed is high, or conversely, the time to run the expirment (train the network) is low.
+Because this cycle needs to be repeated many times, it's important that the computation speed is high, or conversely, the time to run the experiment (train the network) is low.

 #### Support